blackducksoftware/detect_advisor/README.md

-# Synopsys Detect Advisor Script - detect_advisor.py v0.3 Beta
+# Synopsys Detect Advisor Script - detect_advisor.py
 # OVERVIEW

 This script is provided under an OSS license (specified in the LICENSE file) to assist users when scanning projects using the Synopsys Detect program to scan projects.